FEUP-LDTS-2021/ldts-project-assignment-g1202/docs/README.md

 ## Game Description

-Dungeon Boy is a game in which the player goes through different levels and faces different enemies until reaching the final boss.
-It has 2 modes, the Survival mode (described in the beggining), and a PVP mode where the player can face a player 2.
+Dungeon Boy is a game in which the player goes through different levels and maps and faces different enemies until reaching the final boss.
+It has 2 playing modes, the Survival mode in which the player has to survive through some tough fights with enemies, and try not to die along the way (at least not too many times), health potions which help restore the HP will pop up on the map.
+The Player vs Player mode (PVP) consists in a mode where the player can face a player 2, and the winner will be crowned on the best results out of 5 intense rounds.

-This project was developed by  for LDTS 2021-22.
+This project was developed by João Duarte (201707984), Miguel Tavares(       )   and Inês Garcia (       ) for LDTS 2021-22.

 ## Features